Hindsight is 2020: A Look at Unresolved Issues in Music Copyright Law l February 2021

 Michael Giacchino Embodies the Composer as Storyteller

-Academy Award winning composer Michael Giacchino drew upon his family history to challenge students to serve a larger story.
+Academy Award-winning composer Michael Giacchino drew upon his family history to challenge students to serve a larger story.
 He brought scenes from his acclaimed scores to Up, The Incredibles, and the television series, Lost.
 Giacchino played five different musical themes he composed for the reboot of the Star Trek franchise.
 He noted how he was intimidated by the history associated with the series until Lost producer Damon Lindelof suggested the story was simply, "Two friends in boot camp."
 The resulting cue, "Enterprising Young Men" captured the ethos of the film.
 The evening was co-hosted by graphic design professor Dana Zurzolo and featured a poster contest won by senior Zach Tafoya.
-Read more about Giacchino's visit to Pepperdine in The Graphic.
+Learn More.

 Remembering Journalist Dan Eldon: Dying to Tell the Story